 If you need to eat, you should always measure the risk versus the reward of every task.
 Don’t waste calories and time going on a wild hunt over a long distance that may prove unsuccessful.
 Most people will go for something big, thinking they will eat like kings, but that’s the wrong approach.
 Look for easy to obtain food sources close to your camp.

 When hunger prevents you from functioning properly, focus on small game.
-In all areas, small game is more prevalent than large game, regardless if you are in a woodland or urban situation.
+In all areas, small game is more prevalent than large game, regardless if you are in a woodland or urban environment.
 Even more, you can process smaller amounts of food faster and you don’t need to figure out how to carry or preserve the leftovers or waste.

 Suggested article: Survival improvised cooking techniques